vault27/Foundation/ethernet.md

     - PPPoE
 - Payload - 1500 bytes max
 - Frame check sequence - 32‑bit CRC - 4 bytes - used to detect any in-transit corruption of data

- IEEE 802.1ad (Q-in-Q) allows for multiple tags in each frame
- Runt frame is an Ethernet frame that is less than the IEEE 802.3's minimum length of 64 octets.
-Runt frames are most commonly caused by collisions; other possible causes are a malfunctioning network card, buffer underrun, duplex mismatch or software issues

 ## MAC